 AOBRD vs. ELD vs. EOBR

 After Dec.
-16, 2019, only FMCSA-compliant ELDs can be used to comply with the ELD mandate.
+16, 2019, only FMCSA-registered ELDs can be used to comply with the ELD mandate.
 AOBRDs and EOBRs no longer work.

 However, if you want to learn more about the other types of devices, here are some of the big differences between AOBRDs, ELDs, and EOBRs: